USGS-NGGDPP/mdEditor-keywords/harvesters/gcmd/README.md

-# GCMD (Global Change Master Directory)
+# GCMD Harvester

-## Overview
+## Purpose

-The GCMD harvester gathers keywords from various vocabularies related to Earth science data, climate research, and environmental monitoring.
-These vocabularies help standardize the terminology used in metadata to ensure consistency across datasets.
+The **GCMD Harvester** gathers keywords and thesauri from the Global Change Master Directory (GCMD).
+These resources provide standardized terminology for Earth science data, climate research, and environmental monitoring.
+The harvester generates hierarchical JSON files that can be integrated into **mdEditor**, supporting metadata workflows in the **USGS NGGDPP** project.

-The vocabularies harvested from GCMD include:
+## Vocabularies Processed

+The GCMD Harvester generates thesauri and keyword files for the following categories:

 - Chronostratigraphic Units
 - Platforms